Department of Environment and Conservation (NSW), 2005

-A species profile and environmental impact assessment guidelines for I. trypherus were prepared by the DEC in May 2002 to assist public authorities, community groups and private landholders in the conservation of the species.
-The documents also aim to assist consent and determining authorities in the statutory assessment of potential impacts on the species.
+A species profile and environmental impact assessment guidelines have been prepared for D. sp.
+C Illawarra (Appendix 4) to assist public authorities, community groups and private landholders in the conservation of the species.
+These documents also aim to assist consent and determining authorities in the statutory assessment of potential impacts on the species.

 - In June 2002, the Australian Network for Plant Conservation and Wollongong Council hosted a workshop to raise awareness of issues relating to the conservation of threatened flora in the Illawarra.
-I. trypherus was one of the subject species of that workshop.
+D. sp.
+C ‘Illawarra’ was one of the subject species of that workshop.

-- In November 2002, Landcare Illawarra hosted a workshop to raise awareness of I. trypherus and five other endangered flora species amongst Landcare groups and interested individuals in the Illawarra.
+- In November 2002, Landcare Illawarra hosted a workshop to raise awareness of D. sp.
+C ‘Illawarra’ and five other endangered flora species in the Illawarra.

-- The DEC has initiated a program of meeting landholders with I. trypherus on their property to discuss sympathetic management of the species and the opportunities for entering into conservation agreements.
+- The DEC has initiated a program of meeting landholders with D. sp.
+C ‘Illawarra’ on their property to discuss sympathetic management of the species and the opportunities for entering into conservation agreements.

-- A Property Agreement under the Native Vegetation Conservation Act 1997 has been signed to protect habitat for the species at Marshall Mount (Ir1).
-Cattle have been temporarily removed from the subject property until the installation of watering points and fencing of native vegetation has been completed (Knowlson, pers. comm.).
+- A Property Agreement under the under the Native Vegetation Conservation Act 1997 has been signed to protect habitat for the species at Marshall Mount (Dc3).
+Cattle have also been temporarily removed from this property until the installation of watering points and fencing of native vegetation has been completed (A. Knowlson, pers. comm.).